roshanlam/PizzaPy/README.md

 install python3

 download this repository

-install the requirements of the repository pip install -r requirements.txt start a python3 interpreter inside of the folder called pizzapy have fun
+install the requirements of the repository pip install -r requirements.txt

+start a python3 interpreter inside of the folder called PizzaPy

+have fun